Elliot McLaren walks like he is carrying the weight of his life. He’s been battling drug addiction since childhood.

 Drug addiction is the epitome of emptiness.
 It’s the epitome of sorrow.

-He fell back into his old life and was soon cooking meth for the few old friends who didn’t care about his sexuality.
-His drug use quickly escalated.
+He fell back into his old life and his drug use quickly escalated.
 Elliot doesn’t romanticise addiction.

 “Drug addiction is the epitome of emptiness,” he says.
 “It’s the epitome of sorrow.
 Someone told me hell is a place where there’s no god.
 I said, ‘I’m not looking for God.
 I’m looking to escape hell’.”